ech2/airwindows-ports/README.md

 ```

 Then, navigate to the `build` directory and run `cmake .. && make`.
 A number of
 `.so` files should appear — these are your plugins.
-Copy theme wherever you
+Copy them wherever you
 would like or wherever your DAW can find them.

 ## Adding new plugins